NicolasPham/eCommerce/README.md

     > Content-type Builder: create collection types (categories, products, subcategories,etc.)
     > Create relationship between those table
     > Create API token in Setting
+- Store Strapi_API_Token and API_URL in .env file
+- Use "axios" to get data
+    - When performing a request to Strapi's REST API, the API token should be added to the request's Authorization header with the following syntax:
+        > "bearer " +  process.env.API_TOKEN

+2:00

 ```